-    From client management, through to project management, and vendor management, the traditional translation and localization workflow typically comprises rather a lot of repetitive tasks.
+From client management, through to project management, and vendor management, the traditional translation, and localization workflow typically comprise rather a lot of repetitive tasks.
 It might be sending out mass emails, sending files to and fro, or processing invoices.
 Not many people enjoy doing repetitive tasks day-in, day-out.
 We don’t find them interesting or fulfilling, so it can be hard to stay motivated.
 Plus, all this can be incredibly time-consuming, meaning your project management staff in particular need to work long hours.
-So if your workflow includes a lot of this type of work, you may find your staff aren’t all that happy – whether they’ve voiced their concerns or not.
+So if your workflow includes a lot of this type of work, you may find your staff isn’t all that happy – whether they’ve voiced their concerns or not.
 And unhappy staff means low productivity and often, high turnover.

 What’s more, in this type of workflow, you rely even more heavily on your staff than you might realize.
-If processes and client preferences aren’t recorded, and there isn’t an intelligent, centralized system, when staff leave, they take all that valuable knowledge with them.
+If processes and client preferences aren’t recorded, and there isn’t an intelligent, centralized system, when staff leaves, they take all that valuable knowledge with them.
 This makes high turnover even more costly, and training new staff even more time-consuming than you might think.

 2. You’re slow to quote and deliver

 Speed is of the essence when quoting on new work, and when delivering projects.
 If your quoting process is cumbersome for the client, you might never hear back from them.
 Or if you respond with a quote too late, they may have already chosen another provider.
 And when it comes to delivery, being late is clearly a huge no-no. It might mean the end of that working relationship.
 The only way to really compete is to work as efficiently as you possibly can.
 Do your current processes and systems allow you to do that?